Can AI Identify Plants from Photos?

 AI Plant Identification Limitations

-- Rare species, local cultivars, hybrids, and variegated houseplants may be underrepresented in training images.
+- Rare species, local cultivars, hybrids, variegated houseplants, seedlings, or damaged plants may be misidentified because they can look different from common reference images.

 - Mushroom safety is separate from plant identification; never use photo AI alone to decide whether a mushroom is edible.